 Table 4-8 shows the equivalent potential demand from private fire lines.
 Different fire connection sizes have a different fire flow demand factor like the hydraulic capacity factor of a water meter5.
-The count of connections by size (Column C) is multiplied by the fire flow demand factor (Column B) to derive total equivalent fire demand units (Column D).
+The count of connections by

+5 Total demand for fire connections is based on line diameter and will vary from potable demand, based on meter size. size (Column C) is multiplied by the fire flow demand factor (Column B) to derive total equivalent fire demand units (Column D).
 The Hazen-Williams equation is used to calculate equivalent potential demand by raising the pipeline's diameter to the power of 2.636.